mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Add Constraints
-Custom constraints can be added to the DC optimal power flow model using the [`@addConstraint`](@ref @addConstraint) macro.
+Custom constraints can be added to the AC optimal power flow model using the [`@addConstraint`](@ref @addConstraint) macro.
 These constraints are not limited to user-defined variables; any optimization variable defined up to that point can be used.
 Let us focus on the voltage angle variables:
 ```@example acopf
 θ = analysis.method.variable.voltage.angle
 nothing # hide